 But, we just walked around, explored Ao Nang beach, found out information on local markets, massage parlous, how much would it cost to rent a scooty and all those basic things.
 Towards the end of the day we grabbed dinner at a local restaurant and called it a night as tomorrow we were lined up for our first activity here in Krabi!

 It just felt really good to take that one day break.
-Not only did Mom get a breather but so did I… we were constantly walking or up to some or the other activity for the past so many days, from be it –
+Not only did Mom get a breather but so did I… we were constantly walking or up to some or the other activity for the past so many days, be it –

 Day 2: Krabi 4 Islands Tour by Speedboat from Private Pier to Koh Gai – the Chicken Island, Phra Nang Cave beach, Koh Tub and Koh Mor Beach.